marcan/speculation-bugs/README.md

 * [Advisory](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20180104-cpusidechannel) available with list of products currently under investigation, affected products and potential fix availability (current expected date 18-Feb-2018).
 Relevant for Cisco UCS server product range, that require microcode update to resolve the issue.

+### Scaleway

+* [Advisory](https://www.scaleway.com/meltdown-spectre-status/) available with list of products currently under investigation, affected products and mitigated products.
+Shows all supported distros as well as all Scaleway services and online.net products.

 ## Future Speculation

 [BTI], [PRIV-READ], and [PRIV-REG] are CPU implementation bugs that are easily